mr0xff/restful-api-stock/README.md

 - [Mongoose.js](https://mongoosejs.com/)

 ## How to install
-You need to install [`MongoDB Server`](https://www.mongodb.com/try/download/community) on you manchine.
+You need to install [`MongoDB Server`](https://www.mongodb.com/try/download/community) on your manchine and start the service.

 Then you need to configure the [Node.js](https://nodejs.org) environment on your machine.